antoine-amara/antoineamara.dev/README.md

 ![Webpack](https://badgen.net/badge/webpack/v4/blue)
 ![Docker](https://badgen.net/badge/icon/docker-compose?icon=docker&label)

-A reusable development environment for a 100% static website or template.
+An elegant and reusable free template made for my portfolio.
+It used a mobile-first approach and a rich colorspace style.

 The website is just pure HTML5/CSS3 and Javascript.
 The final build is managed and created with Webpack 5.
 This repo gives a complete development environment for developers who want to construct a static website.
 All this stuff runs with makefiles command inside Docker containers.
 Moreover, we use webpack to bundle the website and webpack-dev-server to run a development server.

+This website development environment is based on [Staticpack](https://github.com/antoine-amara/staticpack).

 ## Run the development environment